-Eligibility of those who have provided appropriate consent can be checked at study sites or centrally by a medically qualified clinician or a research nurse, who is suitably trained and experienced and has been delegated this responsibility, and who has appropriate access to the participant's medical records or relevant medical information.
-If a participant's medical notes cannot be accessed centrally, the clinician/delegate will contact the participant's primary care medical practice for information relevant to confirming eligibility.
+Eligibility of those who have provided appropriate consent can be checked at study sites or centrally by a medically qualified clinician or a research nurse, who is suitably trained and experienced and has been delegated this responsibility, and who has appropriate access to the participant's summary care record or relevant medical information.
+If a participant's summary care record cannot be accessed centrally, the clinician/delegate will contact the participant's primary care medical practice for information relevant to confirming eligibility.
 Participants will not be randomised to an arm if an exclusion criterion to that arm applies to them, but will need to have no exclusions relevant to at least one intervention and the usual care arm.